 Court Records are public records.
 Court Records include a case file containing a docket sheet and all of the documents filed in the court case.
 You are able to access court records on the internet, or at the Putnam County Clerk of Court office in the jurisdiction where the case was filed.

 Each and every state keeps a record of someone’s criminal background.
 These state databases are all linked so you are able to track criminal histories from other states.
 You are able to go to county courthouse and check in person, or you can check online.
-You must know which county the crime occured in, and if the crime was in a different state entirely, you may have to pay a fee for a more comprehensive search.
+You must know which county the crime occurred in, and if the crime was in a different state entirely, you may have to pay a fee for a more comprehensive search.

 A criminal records search you are able to find out if someone has been arrested, charged, or convicted for the following crimes: